-\paragraph{Results} Our results showcase strong performances of SV-CMA-ES.
-In comparison to other gradient-free versions of SVGD, it is the only method that is capable of obtaining high rewards on every problem that we test on.
-In particular, we observe that SV-CMA-ES is the only method that solves the MountainCar problem consistently, while it converges the fastest on Pendulum.
-Both of these environments feature a local optimum at which agents remain idle to avoid negative control costs \citep{eberhard2023pink}.
-On the same problems, GF-SVGD converges to exactly these optima in some runs.
-These results illustrate that SV-CMA-ES improves over GF-SVGD by sampling stochastic SVGD steps, which leads to a better exploration of the domain.
-Interestingly, our results further show that SV-OpenAI-ES may deliver good samples in some runs, but the high standard error on several problems underline that it is sensitive to initialization and thus fails to perform well for some seeds.
-These findings further confirm that SV-CMA-ES is a strong gradient-free variant of SVGD, capable of both sampling from densities and optimizing blackbox objectives.
-We extend our analysis of SV-CMA-ES in the \hyperref[secAppendix]{Appendix} where we compare its performance for blackbox optimization to vanilla CMA-ES and OpenAI-ES, and conduct additional evaluations on sparse reward environments.
-These experiments reveal that SV-CMA-ES consistently outperforms competing algorithms, underscoring its superior capability in environments where effective exploration is essential.
+\paragraph{Results} We display the aggregated results across all RL tasks in Fig.~\ref{fig:sves-overview}, and the individual task performances in Fig.~\ref{fig:rl}.
+Our results showcase a strong performance of SV-CMA-ES.
+In comparison to other gradient-free versions of SVGD, it is the only method that generates high scoring solutions for all problems.
+In particular, we observe that SV-CMA-ES is the only method that solves the MountainCar problem consistently, while it is the fastest to converge on Pendulum.
+Both of these environments feature a local optimum at which agents remain idle to avoid control costs \citep{eberhard2023pink}.
+It is on these problems that GF-SVGD converges to such optima in certain runs, which we further illustrate in Fig.\ \ref{fig:mc_seeds} in the Appendix.
+These results illustrate that SV-CMA-ES improves over GF-SVGD by sampling stochastic ES steps, which leads to a higher exploration of the domain.
+Interestingly, our results further show that SV-OpenAI-ES may deliver good samples in some runs, but the high standard error on several problems underline its sensitivity to initialization.
+These findings confirm that SV-CMA-ES is a strong gradient-free SVGD scheme, capable of sampling from densities and optimizing blackbox objectives.
+Further, we would like to note that our final performances are comparable to those reported in prior, gradient-based, work \citep{jesson2024relu}, which again underlines the potential of our method.

+Further, we analyze the benefits of the kernel term by comparing our method to uncoordinated parallel runs of CMA-ES.
+Overall, we observe a clear performance improvement when using the kernel term.
+In particular, in the more challenging Hopper and Walker tasks, the benefits of using SV-CMA-ES over parallel CMA-ES are large.
+We extend our analysis of SV-CMA-ES in Appendix \ref{secAblations} where we compare it to vanilla CMA-ES and OpenAI-ES, and conduct additional experiments on sparse reward environments.
+This analysis reveals that SV-CMA-ES consistently outperforms competing ES, underscoring its superior performance in environments where effective exploration is essential.